Shippable/docs/sources/platform/server/install-two-server.md

 Resolving deltas: 100% (3997/3997), done.
 Checking connectivity... done.
 ubuntu@ip-172-31-29-44:~$ cd admiral/
-ubuntu@ip-172-31-4-17:~/admiral$ git checkout v5.11.1
+ubuntu@ip-172-31-4-17:~/admiral$ git checkout v5.11.3
-HEAD is now at 9018791... updating version.txt to v5.11.1
+HEAD is now at 9018791... updating version.txt to v5.11.3
 ```

 We have checked out tag v5.11.3, which is the latest tag available as of December 2017.
-To see previous versions and install a specific version, you can run `git tag` to see all the tags and then checkout the tag you want.
+To see the complete list of versions and install a specific version, you can run `git tag` to see all the tags and then checkout the tag you want.
+Please note that versions more recent that 5.11.3 will be available January 2018 onwards and we recommend installing the latest version (which you can find out by running `git tag`).

 ###2.
 Run Admiral CLI